-Late Enrollment - No student will be permitted to enroll in a course after the first two weeks of the Fall, Winter, and Spring quarters.
-Registration after the first week of the the eight-week summer session must have the approval of the Chairman of the Graduate Division.
-No late enrollments will be approved for the two-week pre-session.
-These regulations apply to new registrations and to students wishing to change programs.

-Changes in Programs - Changes in programs will be permitted without penalty until four o'clock on the Friday following registration.
-After that period all changes will cost one dollar.
 No student will be permitted to enroll in a course after the first two weeks of the Fall, Winter, and Spring quarters.
+Registration after the first week of the eight-weeks' summer session must have the approval of the Dean of the Graduate Division.
+No late enrollments will be approved for the twoweeks' pre-session.

+Changes in programs will be permitted without penalty until four o'clock on the Friday following registration.
+After that all changes will cost one dollar.